Turkish Airlines Open

+History

 The first three tournaments were held at the Montgomerie Maxx Royal.
-In October 2015, it was announced that Turkish Airlines would continue as headline sponsor the tournament for a further three years and it will move to Regnum Carya Golf Club from 2016.
+In October 2015, it was announced that Turkish Airlines would continue as headline sponsor the tournament for a further three years and it moved to Regnum Carya Golf Club from 2016 and was played at the Montgomerie Maxx Royal once again in 2019.

 Victor Dubuisson won the first event in 2013 by two shots from Jamie Donaldson.

-In 2013 qualification was open to the top 50 in the Official World Golf Ranking three weeks before the event, five tournament invitations, three Turkish players, with the remainder from the 2013 Race to Dubai to make up a field of 78.
+In 2013, qualification was open to the top 50 in the Official World Golf Ranking three weeks before the event, five tournament invitations, three Turkish players, with the remainder from the 2013 Race to Dubai to make up a field of 78.
 Following the Turkish Airlines Open the leading 60 players in the Race to Dubai qualified for the season-ending DP World Tour Championship, Dubai, provided they had participated in two of the first three tournaments of the Final Series and played in enough 2013 European Tour events.

-In 2014 qualification was open to the top 60 in the Official World Golf Ranking three weeks before the event, four tournament invitations, three Turkish players invited by the Turkish Golf Federation, with the remainder from the 2014 Race to Dubai to make up a field of 78.
+In 2014, qualification was open to the top 60 in the Official World Golf Ranking three weeks before the event, four tournament invitations, three Turkish players invited by the Turkish Golf Federation, with the remainder from the 2014 Race to Dubai to make up a field of 78.
 Following the Turkish Airlines Open the leading 60 players in the Race to Dubai will qualify for the season-ending DP World Tour Championship, Dubai.
 In 2016, qualification criteria were revised.
 The field consists of the top 70 available players from the Race to Dubai, three Turkish players, and five unrestricted tournament invitations.
 Alternates are drawn from the Race to Dubai standings beyond the top 70 available.

 In 2015, the tournament was brought forward to the start of the Final Series due to the 2015 G-20 Antalya summit.
 Jaco van Zyl carded an opening round of 61 that would have broken the course record if preferred lies had not been in operation.
 The South African shared the lead with Victor Dubuisson going into the final round but the Frenchman birdied three of his last four holes on the way to a 66 that secured him his second win in Turkey and his second ever victory on the European Tour.

+After a five-year absence, the tournament returned to the European Tour schedule in May 2025 and was played at Regnum Carya.